AdaCore/spark2014/docs/lrm/source/introduction.rst

   Ada 2012 features as practical, there is another goal which is to support good programming practice guidelines and coding standards applicable to certain domains or standards.
-This goal is met either by standard Ada Restrictions and Profile pragmas, or via existing tools (e.g. pragma Restriction_Warnings in GNAT, or the coding standard checker gnatcheck).
+This goal is met either by standard Ada Restrictions and Profile pragmas, or via existing tools (e.g., pragma Restriction_Warnings in GNAT, or the coding standard checker gnatcheck).

 - |SPARK| shall allow the mixing of code written in the |SPARK| subset